Gohla/pie/tutorial/src/2_top_down/index.md

 However, due to dynamic dependencies, this is not trivial.
 We cannot first gather all tasks into a dependency tree and then topologically sort that, as dependencies are added and removed *while tasks are executing*.
 To do incremental builds in the presence of dynamic dependencies, we need to check and execute affected tasks *one at a time*, updating the dependency graph, while tasks are executing.
-To achieve this, we will employ a technique called *top-down incremental building*, which starts checking if a top (root) task needs to be executed, and recursively checks whether dependent tasks should be executed until we reach the bottom (leaf) task(s), akin to a depth-first search.
+To achieve this, we will employ a technique called *top-down incremental building*, where we start checking if a top (root) task needs to be executed, and recursively check whether dependent tasks should be executed until we reach the bottom (leaf) task(s), akin to a depth-first search.

 Furthermore, build systems almost always interact with the file system in some way.
 For example, tasks read configuration and source files, or write intermediate and binary files.